 Best Overall Hybrid AR Solution: Invoice Butler

-Invoice Butler delivers AR collections as a managed service, combining AI automation with dedicated AR specialists who take over your entire collections process instead of just adding another tool to your stack.
-The team chases payments, manages portals, and handles all the messy back-and-forth so finance teams can stay focused on strategy and growth.
+Invoice Butler delivers AR collections as a managed service: AI runs the bulk of the work (timed follow-ups, status tracking, drafting account-aware messages, multi-channel outreach), while AR specialists in the loop review only the nuanced cases that need judgment, like disputes and sensitive key-client relationships.
+We take over your entire collections process instead of just adding another tool to your stack, so the AI does the heavy lifting and people handle the nuance, chasing payments, managing portals, and handling the messy back-and-forth while your finance team stays focused on strategy and growth.

 What they offer